Ernestohh/Ernie_LuaScripts/README.md

 end
 ```

-Scripts without this loop pattern are considered helper modules and won't appear in the UI.
+Scripts without this loop pattern are considered helper modules and won't appear in the Script Manager.

 ### Script with Metadata